Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - BookType dropdown menu <-- is coming from database, (they not hardcoded in the View) - types: children, fiction, non-fiction, mystery, biography, fantasy
 - Category dropdown menu <-- is coming from Controller (See --> BookController.cs) <--hardcoded options

-- We create new class for dropdown -->Language ,in Data folder and in Models folder
+- We create new class for dropdown -->BookType, in Data folder and in Models folder
-- We Create connection, relationship between two tables - Books table and language table in Data folder--> (--> See Data/Language.cs file)
+- We Create connection, relationship between two tables - Books table and BookType table in Data folder--> (--> See Data/Language.cs file)

 In Books class we use property-->